lucillablessing/mcfunction-assembler/README.md

 # mcfunction-assembler

-Builds function directories for Minecraft data packs
+Tool for building function directories for Minecraft data packs, implemented in Nim